mieweb/docs/content/functions/document-management/scanning-and-indexing/indexing.md

 **Provider**: The Provider field is optional.
 It is an autocomplete field, so typing in the provider's first or last name will initiate the search on the database, and {{% system-name %}} will return possible matches in alphabetical order.
 The provider names are those users tied to the Physicians Department.
 If a different department needs to be mapped, contact your Deployment Specialist.
 After selecting the provider, tab to the next field.

 **Chart**: Chart is a required field.
 When left blank, {{% system-name %}} will inform users that there are pages unable to be uploaded to a chart.
 If no information was populated from processing barcodes, this field will need to be entered manually.
 The Chart field is not a free-text field; it is an autocomplete field.
 Begin typing the *last name*, and the autocomplete will list potential matches alphabetically.
+There is a three character minimum before the autocomplete suggests any results.
 Choose the appropriate chart, and tab to the next field.

 {{% note %}}
 If a user is restricted to certain chart types, the indexing module will only result chart choices that exist within, or match, the chart types restricted to the logged-in user.